Release Date: March 3, 2008

 # # #

-Kennesaw State University is a comprehensive, residential institution with a growing student population exceeding 20,000 from 132 countries.
-The third largest state university out of 35 institutions in the University System of Georgia, KSU offers more than 55 undergraduate and graduate degree programs.
+A member of the 35-unit University System of Georgia, Kennesaw State University is a comprehensive, residential institution with a growing student population of more than 20,000 from 132 countries.
+The third-largest university in Georgia, Kennesaw State offers more than 60 graduate and undergraduate degrees, including new doctorates in education and business.

 The KSU College of the Arts is one of only four Georgia institutions to have achieved full national accreditation for all of its arts programs.